Filtering

 Try removing one filter or resetting.

-Wrong leads appearing
+Wrong contacts appearing

 Similar tags or names